 Step 3: Listen and validate the feelings.

 Give your child your full attention while you listen to their emotional expression.
-Reflect back what you hear, thus telling your child you understand what they’re seeing and experiencing.
+Reflect back on what you hear, thus telling your child you understand what they’re seeing and experiencing.

 Step 4: Label their emotions.

 After you have fully listened, help your child develop an awareness of and vocabulary for their emotional expression.